On the Computational Complexity of Non-dictatorial Aggregation: Introduction

+A different approach is the one used by Grandi and Endriss \cite{grandi2013lifting}, where the set of restrictions is provided by a propositional formula $\phi$, called an \emph{integrity constraint}, as the set of its satisfying assignments.
+The agents here are required in a way to select, in a consistent manner, which variables of the formula are true and which are not, instead of doing so for entire propositional formulas of an agenda.
+Endriss et al. \cite{endriss2016succinctness} study the relation of this framework with the logic-based one, in terms of the \emph{succinctness} of the corresponding languages used and of the computational complexity of the winner determination problem.

-The aforementioned investigations have characterized possibility domains (in both the Boolean framework and the non-Boolean framework) in terms of \emph{structural} conditions.
-Our goal in this paper is to investigate possibility domains using the \emph{algorithmic lens} and, in particular, to study the following algorithmic problem: given a set $X$ of feasible evaluations, determine whether or not $X$ is a possibility domain.
-Szegedy and Xu \cite[Theorem 37]{szegedy2015impossibility} give algorithms for this problem, but these algorithms have very high running time; in fact, they run in exponential time, even when confined in the Boolean framework.
+\paragraph{Summary of Results.} The aforementioned investigations have characterized possibility domains (in both the Boolean and the non-Boolean frameworks) in terms of \emph{structural} conditions.
+Our goal is to investigate possibility domains using the \emph{algorithmic lens} and, in particular, to study the following algorithmic problem: given a set $X$ of feasible evaluations, determine whether or not $X$ is a possibility domain.
+Szegedy and Xu \cite[Theorem 36]{szegedy2015impossibility} give algorithms for this problem, but these algorithms have very high running time; in fact, they run in exponential time in the number of issues and in the number of positions over each issue, even when confined to the Boolean framework.

+We design a polynomial-time algorithm that, given a set $X$ of feasible evaluations (be it in the Boolean or the non-Boolean framework), decides whether $X$ is a possibility domain.
+Furthermore, if $X$ is a possibility domain, then the algorithm produces a binary non-dictatorial or a ternary non-dictatorial aggregator for $X$.

+The first step towards this result is to show that there is a polynomial-time algorithm that given a set $X$ of feasible evaluations, decides whether $X$ admits a binary non-dictatorial aggregator (as mentioned earlier, this amounts to $X$ not being totally blocked).
+In fact, we show a stronger result, namely, that this problem is expressible in \emph{Transitive Closure Logic (TCL)}, an extension of \emph{first-order logic} with the \emph{transitive closure} operator; see \cite{DBLP:books/sp/Libkin04} for the precise definitions.
+As a consequence, the problem of deciding whether $X$ admits a binary non-dictatorial aggregator is in \textrm{NLOGSPACE}.
+Using this result, we then show that the problem of deciding whether a set $X\subseteq\{0,1\}^m$ is a possibility domain is in $\textrm{NLOGSPACE}$.